Jan. 6 panel says Trump, far-right groups responsible for insurrection - NewsBreak

 The panel also showed video of Ivanka Trump, the former president’s daughter, who said Barr’s views about the lack of fraud were convincing to her.

 The post Jan.
-6 panel says Trump, far-right groups responsible for insurrection appeared first on Oregon Capital Chronicle .
+6 panel says Trump, far-right groups responsible for insurrection appeared first on Nevada Current .

 Comments / 0